 Now that you’ve had a little history of the recipe, let me tell you what makes this spaghetti and meatballs stand out from the rest.

 First off, it’s slow cooked.
 From the browning of the meat, to the cooking of the onions to the simmering of the sauce, every step is slow cooked.
 This cooking method ensures the complexity and depth of flavor.
 It also makes the sauce kid friendly as the slow cooking method makes ingredients, such as onions, almost disappear.
 I remember my mom spent quite some time finely chopping the onions and slow cooking them to ensure that they disappeared in the sauce.
 But every now and then I’d spot one and push it to the side of my plate.
 Kids can be so silly!

 Here’s the other neat thing about this version of Italian Spaghetti and Meatballs – the meatballs are cooked the traditional way, in the sauce.
 I promise you; once you cook meatballs in your sauce you will never again do it any other way.
 When a meatball cooks this way it becomes one with the sauce.
 The end result is a moist meatball with all the depth of flavor of the spaghetti sauce.

-I serve spaghetti and meatballs topped with a little parmesan cheese and sometimes alongside a salad and some garlic bread, but it’s also great just on its own.
+I serve spaghetti and meatballs topped with a little parmesan cheese and sometimes alongside a salad and some garlic bread.
+But it’s also great just on its own.
 Be prepared, this recipe makes a lot of sauce.
-That’s one part of the recipe that was passed down throughout the generations, because if you’re going to spend hours making a meal you might as well have lots of leftovers.
+It’s one part of the recipe that was passed down throughout the generations.
+Because if you’re going to spend hours making a meal, you might as well have lots of leftovers.
 And with this spaghetti and meatballs you have many options for leftovers – meatball sandwiches, lasagna, stuffed shells, or you can just freeze it for another day.
-But I think my favorite way will always be the classic, there is something about twirling spaghetti noodles around my fork that’ll always make me happy.
+But I think my favorite way will always be the classic.
+Twirling spaghetti noodles around my fork will always make me happy.

 Here are links to some of the products I love: